gyselax/gyselalibxx/toolchains/README.md

 - `cpu.spack.gyselalibxx_env` : Designed for use on a local computer.
 Installation is handled by spack.
 - `docker.gyselalibxx_env` : Designed for use with a docker container.
 This is used by the CI.
     Should you wish to try Gyselalib++ rapidly, the docker container can be found hosted on the GitHub Container Registry : [`ghcr.io/gyselax/gyselalibxx_env:latest`](https://github.com/gyselax/gyselalibxx/pkgs/container/gyselalibxx_env).
 The provided `environment.sh` file will drop you into a container with access to Gyselalib++'s files.
+- `h100.jean-zay.spack` : Designed for use with the H100 hardware available on IDRIS' Jean-Zay supercomputer.
+It installs a new Spack instance in the shared work directory of the project.
+It may need to be adapted depending on your needs.
 - `mi250.hipcc.adastra.spack` : Designed for use with the MI250 hardware available on CINES's Adastra supercomputer.
 - `persee/v100` : Designed for use with the V100 hardware available on IRFM's Persee cluster.
 - `persee/xeon` : Designed for use with the CPU hardware available on IRFM's Persee cluster.